namin/argir/docs/writeup.md

 The tradeoff: **precision vs. richness**.

-### What I'd Do Differently

-**Less formalization?**
-Maybe the graph doesn't need to be FOL-compilable.
-Keep it as a visual/conceptual tool, don't force everything into predicate logic.

-**Better extraction?**
-- More sophisticated predicate canonicalization
-- Entity extraction and coreference
-- Multi-stage LLM repair (not just one-shot)

-**Different formal target?**
-- Defeasible logic instead of classical FOL
-- Probabilistic argumentation
-- Just AF, no FOL at all

-**More conservative repairs?**
-- Filter trivial repairs (goal = premise)
-- Require human approval before applying
-- Rank by semantic plausibility, not just cost

 ### The Disappointment

 I wanted the logic to capture the essence of arguments.
 It doesn't.
 Formalizing *reduces* rather than *enhances* understanding for most philosophical texts.